jameshfisher/jameshfisher.com/_posts/2017-09-23-browser-storage-overview.md

 ---
 title: How can I store things on the browser?
 tags: []
+summary: >-
+  Browsers offer various storage options, including cookies, localStorage, sessionStorage, IndexedDB, CacheStorage, WebSQL, and AppCache, each with its own tradeoffs in terms of use case, persistence, and support.
 ---

 The traditional web browser is a "thin client" which interacts with a web server.